siefca/attribute-filters/docs/USAGE.md

 a set and/or its copies (if any).
 You can annotate each attribute name using key -> value pairs where the key is always a symbol and value is any kind of object you want.
 Only existing attributes can be annotated and deleting attribute will remove annotations that are assigned to it.

-When you copy a set, create difference or intersection of attribute sets then annotations are also copied.
+When you copy a set, create difference or intersection of attribute sets, any existing annotations are also copied.
 If the operation creates a sum or joins sets then the annotations are mixed too.

 The annotations are used by some of the predefined filters described later to precise operations that have to be taken (e.g. specifying separator string for attribute joining filter and so on).

 ### Creating annotations ###

-You can create annotations during defining a set or you can add them later with `annotate` method called on the instance of `AttributeSet`.
+You can create annotations during defining a set or you can add them later with `annotate_attribute_set`.
+In case of local sets you can also use a method called `annotate`.

 #### When defining sets ####

-When using the first method just replace attrbute name with a hash, where attribute name is a key and annotations is another hash containing keys and values.
+When using the first method just replace attrbute name with a hash, where attribute name is a key and annotations are another hash containing keys and values.

 Example: